mozilla-services/heka/docs/source/glossary.rst

     PoolSize
         A Heka configuration setting which specifies the number of `PipelinePack` structs that will be created.
-This is roughly equivalent to the number of messages that can be in flight through a Heka instance at one time.
+This value specifies the maximum number of incoming messages that Heka can be processing at any one time.

     Router
         Component in the Heka pipeline that accepts messages and delivers them